-This section reports the classification results of various methods using different evaluation metrics.
-We report the average and standard deviation scores of $5$ runs to avoid any randomness in the results.
+This section reports the classification results of the various methods using different evaluation metrics.
+We report the average and standard deviation scores of $5$ runs to minimize the effects of any randomness.

-Table~\ref{tble_classification_results_variants} summarizes the results for our proposed system and the SOTA models for different ML classifiers.
-We can observe that our proposed method with the LR classifier setting is outperforming the baselines for all the evaluation metrics except the training run time.
-As our method involves training multiple models which causes the high run time but it is able to preserve the privacy of data while maintaining the highest predictive performance, which is the prime goal of this paper.
-The federated learning-based model illustrated better performance than the feature-engineering-based baselines (Spike2Vec, PWM2Vec) like it achieves $3.3$\% and $0.4$\% more accuracy than the PWM2Vec and Spike2Vec methods respectively for LR classifier.
+Table~\ref{tble_classification_results_variants} summarizes the results for our proposed system and the state-of-the-art (SOTA) models for different ML classifiers.
+We can observe that our proposed method with the LR classifier setting outperforms the baselines for all the evaluation metrics except for the training run time.
+While our method involves training multiple models which incurs high run times, it is able to preserve the privacy of data while maintaining the highest predictive performance, which is the prime goal of this paper.
+The federated learning-based model illustrates better performance than the feature-engineering-based baselines (Spike2Vec, PWM2Vec), achieving $3.3$\% and $0.4$\% more accuracy than the PWM2Vec and Spike2Vec methods, respectively, for the LR classifier.
 Similarly, it outperforms String Kernel with $0.4$\% accuracy using the LR classifier.
-Moreover, the proposed model outperforms WDGRL by $2.2\%$ and pre-trained Protein Bert by $2.9\%$ in terms of predictive accuracy using logistic regression.
+Moreover, the proposed model outperforms WDGRL by $2.2\%$ and pre-trained Protein Bert by $2.9\%$ in terms of predictive accuracy using LR.

-Furthermore, the RF-based federated learning model's confusion matrix is shown in Table~\ref{tbl_confuse_mat_rf} We can observe that in most cases, the model is able to classify the variants correctly.
+The confusion matrix for the FL-based model using RF is shown in Table~\ref{tbl_confuse_mat_rf}.
+Similarly, the confusion matrix for the FL-based model using LR is shown in Table~\ref{tbl_confuse_mat_lr}.
+We can observe that in most cases, the model is able to classify the variants correctly.
 An interesting observation here is in the results of variants B.1.427 and B.1.429.
 Since both of these variants are classified as Epsilon originating in California (see Table~\ref{tbl_variant_information}), the proposed model cannot distinguish between them because of their high similarity.
 Note that both of these variants share the same mutations in the spike region but have different mutations in other SARS-CoV-2 genes.
 Since we are dealing with spike regions in this study, differentiating between them becomes very difficult, that's why the model is getting confused between these two variants of Epsilon.
-The mutations for the Epsilon variants are shown in Table~\ref{tbl_gene_alteration}.